Taking A Grand Canyon Bus Tour

 Taking A Grand Canyon Bus Tour Via Grand Vegas Tours

 Our fleet is ready to serve all your Grand Canyon bus tour needs, as we only provide top-of-the-line luxury bus services.
 Therefore, you can arrive in Vegas in style and go to the Grand Canyon in style as well.
 You will love the environmental comfort control feature in our buses as well as the many amenities.
-During your trip, you will also get to see the Hoover Dam at a brief photo stop.
+During your trip, you will also get to see the Hoover Dam as you cross over the memorial bridge across from the dam.
 Therefore, you really get a lot of value for your travel dollar.

 Visiting Hoover Dam

 To shorten travel time, you can go on a tour that goes to the Hoover Dam for the day.
 It takes about 5 hours to visit the dam and return to the Vegas Strip.
 Regardless of what Las Vegas tours you choose, all you transport needs will be furnished with top-of-the-line buses.

 Again, you can choose to take a small group tour on a luxury Mercedes Sprinter or opt for a large luxury bus.
 Either way, you will see Hoover Dam or the Grand Canyon the way it should be seen.
 Premium suspension systems on both buses ensure a smooth, comfortable, and non-distracting ride.

 Booking A Luxury Grand Canyon Bus Tour Or Hoover Dam Tour

 To book one of these fleet buses for a Grand Canyon bus tour or Hoover Dam trip, you can easily go online and make a reservation.
 Just make sure you won’t need to cancel and you want to go on the day you book travel.
 Otherwise, you cannot get a refund if you don’t provide 24 hours’ notice.